Getting Started with DIY Market Research

 While DIY research was once an arduous process full of menial tasks, it has since become an elegant solution to the "do more, with less" problem that so many companies face.

-And when it comes to practical applications, there are innumerable ways to utilize research for your business.
+When it comes to practical applications, there are innumerable ways to utilize a DIY approach to market research.
 Some of the most popular areas of experimentation include:

 Best Practices for DIY Market Research